Exponential mixing and limit theorems of quasi-periodically forced 2D stochastic Navier-Stokes Equations in the

-We now define the space of observable functions and state the main results of this section.
-For $\g\in (0, 1]$, let $C^{\g}_{\eta, H}(H\times\To^n)$ be the space of Hölder continuous functions with finite norms weighted by the Lyapunov function $e^{\eta\|w\|^2}$,
+We now define the space of observable functions and state the main results of this section that include Theorem \ref{rate-of-convergence-CLT} as a particular case.
+For $\g\in (0, 1]$, let $C^{\g}_{\eta, H}(H\times\To^n)$ be the space of Hölder continuous functions weighted by the Lyapunov function $e^{\eta\|w\|^2}$,

 where